ropensci/rtika/README.md

 You only need R and either `OpenJDK 1.7` or `Java 7`.
 Higher versions work.
 To check your version, run the command `java -version` from a terminal.
 Get Java installation tips at <http://openjdk.java.net/install/> or <https://www.java.com/en/download/help/download_options.xml>.

-On Windows, the `curl` package is suggested if you feed `rtika` functions with urls instead of local documents.
+On Windows, the `curl` package is suggested if you feed `rtika` with urls instead of local documents.

 Next, install the `rtika` package from github.com.